-There is a lot of misleading information about fitness, nutrition and overall health so we went to our Health & Wellness Coaches and Dietitians to bust some of the common myths they have heard or read.
+There is a lot of misleading information about fitness, nutrition and overall health so we asked our staff to bust some of the common myths they have heard or read.
 Here are 8 fitness myth busters.

 MYTH 2: Carbs make me gain weight.
 Be careful with diets that encourage taking out complete food groups (unless recommended by your doctor).
 Instead, make wise choices with carbs, such as eating 100% whole wheat grain products, eating a baked potato with half your usual portion of butter or sour cream, or eat fruit!
 Carbs give you energy so you can keep moving!